-- (a) At the preparatory signal - (i) the starboard entry yacht shall be outside the line that is at a 90° angle to the entry line through the entry mark at her assigned end, and - (ii) the port entry yacht shall be on the course side of the starting line and it's extensions - (b) By 1 minute before the starting signal, any part of a yacht's hulls or bowsprit shall cross the entry line, the first time from the windward side to the leeward side. - 27.5 A yacht shall not be under tow in the minute prior to the preparatory signal.
+- (b) The starboard entry yacht shall: - (i) At the preparatory signal be outside the line that is at a 90° angle to the entry line through the entry mark at her assigned end. - (ii) In the period from the preparatory signal to 1 minute prior to the starting signal, have any part of her hulls or bowsprit cross the entry line, the first time from the windward side to the leeward side.